JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 ### Connect HTTP client

 1. In the `sharedLogic/src/commonMain/.../greetingkmp` directory, create a new `RocketComponent` class.
-2. Add the `httpClient` property and use it to build the final string from the result of a HTTP GET request:
+2. Add the `httpClient` property and use it to build the final string from the result of an HTTP GET request:

     ```kotlin
     import io.ktor.client.HttpClient